bot-astro/astro/README.md

 > I do **not** provide support for self-hosting the bot.

 ### Prerequisites
+- A fork of this repository
 - Kubernetes cluster
 - Redis instance
 - MongoDB instance
 - [Semaphore](http://semaphore.io) account
 - [Sentry](https://sentry.io)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/) installed on your local machine and with access to your k8s cluster.

+### Configure `gradle.properties`
+Update the `ghcrOrg` value in `gradle.properties` to your GitHub username or organization name.

 ### Create .env files
 Create the production `prod.env` files (you can also use the development ones created in the previous section, just remember in the following steps that your files are called `dev.env`).